STScI-MIRI/whippot/README.md

 *from* `whippot_tools.py`, but should not be imported *to* `whippot_tools.py`.
 If the number of such files becomes "large", we may restructure the directories.

+The best way to extend WHIPPOT is to subclass the `whippot_tools.ComputePositions` class and override its methods and attributes.
+Examples can be seen in the files referenced above.

 ## FAQs for creating your APT program ##